OpenVAA/voting-advice-application/packages/filters/README.md

 ## 🚧 To Do:

-- Refactor the complicated `entityGetter` and built-in `property` or `Question` accessors into a single value getter callback (possibly with another callback for processing values for display)
+- Refactor the complicated `entityGetter`, built-in `property` or `Question` accessors and the stored objects in `EnumeratedFilter` into a single value getter callback (possibly with another callback for processing values for display).
+Also remove `locale` from properties and leave sorting to the consumers.
 - Add global locale changing to group
 - Make canonical missing value undefined, but add isMissing utility that checks for empty arrays etc.
 - Possibly move isMissing check to filter method so it can be overriden